 Introduction

-This document contains a description of rustc
+This document contains a description of rustc's lexer,

 which is aiming to be both correct and verifiable.